pshef/blog/pshef/content/posts/Logfile_dump_week1422.md

 Third, I started the project of running ethernet through my house.
 Why did y'all let me do this??
 I did one run of four lines and that alone took me around four hours, and then getting the terminations done took another one or two.
 And when I began testing them... one of the wires didn't work!
 I saw a pretty sharp kink in it before I started running it, so I'm guessing it's broken on the inside as I reterminated both ends and still had the same problem.
 That being said, getting a new line in its place should be pretty easy, relatively speaking.
 Having never run cable before I was worried about puncturing electrical lines, and in one spot I came pretty close (talk about luck!).
 Then in the second spot I was drilling in my attick there was an extra 2"x4" that I had to drill through, which was too long for my drill bit so I had to make a run to the tool shop to buy a longer bit.

 I also found out that where my second run is going is covered up by about six inches of the plywood platform.
 I'll have to cut that one section back before I can get started on it.
 This run is a straight shot though so it should be more simple.

+The fourth thing is that I set up my terminal (Terminator) color scheme to match Hack the Box.
+I really like those colors, so I got it all set and am really enjoying it.
+It definitely makes working in the terminal more enjoyable!